minio/docs/source/replication/enable-server-side-two-way-bucket-replication.rst

      :mc-cmd:`mc admin bucket remote ls` to list all remote ARNs configured on the cluster.

-   - The ``--replicate "delete,delete-marker"`` flag enables replicating delete markers and deletion of object versions.
+   - The ``--replicate "delete,delete-marker,existing-objects"`` flag enables
+     the following replication features:

+     - :ref:`Replication of Deletes <minio-replication-behavior-delete>`
+     - :ref:`Replication of existing Objects <minio-replication-behavior-existing-objects>`

      See :mc-cmd-option:`mc replicate add replicate` for more complete documentation.
-Omit these fields to disable replication of delete operations.
+Omit these fields to disable replication of delete operations or replication of existing objects respectively.

    Specify any other supported optional arguments for :mc-cmd:`mc replicate add`.